-- phones in the lockers during passing periods.
-Students are responsible for being in class on time. - 3.
+- 1. Cell phones/electronic devices/ear buds are to remain in lockers during class time, unless the teacher givers permission. - 2.
 Students will not be allowed to wear headphones through the hallway or in class without teacher permission.
 This includes wireless headphones.
+Again, there is no need for the headphones unless a student is using them with his/her chromebook.

+3. Lunch/Recess

-Again, there is no need for the headphones unless a student is using them with his/her chromebook. - 4.
-Lunch/Recess - a.
-8th Grade students will be allowed to use their cell phones at lunch and at recess. - b.
-6th/7th grade students will be allowed to use their cell phones 2nd SEMESTER during lunch/recess. - c.
+- a.
+8th Grade students will be allowed to use their cell phones at lunch and at recess. - 6th/7th grade students will be allowed to use their cell phones 2nd SEMESTER during lunch/recess. - c.
 THIS DOES NOT INCLUDE LUNCH RETEACH.
-Once recess is over, electronic devices/cell phones are not to be seen or heard. - 5.
-Any student may have electronic device/cell phone privileges removed at any time due to disciplinary reasons.
+Once recess is over, electronic devices/cell phones are not to be seen or heard. - Any student may have electronic device/cell phone privileges removed at any time due to disciplinary reasons.